derekl-beep/web-dev/README.md

 - CSS 3
 - Boostrap 4

+## 2 - More to come!

 ### Reference:
-This project is a part of of the online course:
+These projects are parts of the online course:
 [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.
 With previous programming experience, this course is very helpful for me to understand the web development tasks and the toolkit avaliable.
 The course introduces both the front-end and back-end development, with lots of hands-on practices.
 Topics include: